Layer 1: Incoming Port Blocking

 Layer 8: Wireless Security

 Wi-Fi networks are an attractive target for hackers, and they can be challenging to protect, especially as your organization grows.
-Comprehensive wireless security should restrict unwanted traffic, automate provisioning, and give you deep and broad visibility into your network.
+Comprehensive wireless network security should restrict unwanted traffic, automate provisioning, and give you deep and broad visibility into your network.
 It’s also important to maximize network performance even as you prevent unwanted traffic from entering the network.

 Layer 9: Mobile Device Security